mstmhsmt/cca/README.DDJ.md

-# DD/Java: Delta Debugging on Java Source Code Changes
+# DD/Java: Delta Debugging for Java Programs

 DD/Java (DDJ for short) is an experimental implementation of the reported in the following paper.